eonarheim/eonarheim.github.io/docs/loader.md

 --------------

 The Loader constructor takes an optional list of loadables.
-The loader can be initialize with other methods as well.
+The loader can be initialized with other methods as well.

 ## Methods
 <pre>loader.addResource(loadable : ILoadable)</pre>